Nitin-Maddi/Slider_Puzzle/README.md

 # Slider_Puzzle
-Analysis of different search algorithms such as BFS, DFS, Iterative Deepening DFS, Bidirectional BFS, Best-First Search, and A* using the Manhatten Distance between the current state of the slider puzzle to final solution state of the slider puzzle.
+Analysis of different search algorithms on the solution speed of 8-Puzzle.
+The file compares search algorithms such as BFS, DFS, Iterative Deepening DFS, Bidirectional BFS, Best-First Search, and A* using the Manhatten Distance between the current state of the slider puzzle to final solution state of the slider puzzle.
+Statistics for the various searches include number of nodes searched, total time until the solution state is reached, and amount of time required to compute a single node.